Breast Cancer in Houston

 An ultrasound uses sound waves to develop a picture of tissues deeper in the body.
 It can be used to look in areas where a breast mass is suspected either from a physical examination or a mammogram.

 An MRI uses magnetic imaging to look inside of the breast.
 This study requires an injection of dye into the veins.

-Contact us today to learn more your options and how our leading-edge surgeons and staff can give you the best possible outcome.
+Contact our breast cancer treatment center in Houston, Texas today to learn more your options and how our leading-edge surgeons and staff can give you the best possible outcome.